 Default Responsible ELNO Surcharge means a fee payable to the Responsible ELNO by a Participating ELNO for an Interoperable Lodgment Case where at Lodgment, the Participating ELNO should have been the Responsible ELNO but does not perform the Responsible ELNO role.

+Degraded or Degradation means the ELNO System remains operational but is functioning below the usual level of operation.
+This may include, without limitation Conveyancing Transactions being prevented from being Lodged, slower response times, certain features or functions being inaccessible or unusable, or other issues impacting Subscribers or Users from using the ELNO System in the usual manner.